Explore UCD

 How do I register for a structured elective?

-Modules must be taken in ascending order of the levels.
+Modules from the list above must be taken in ascending order of the levels.
 No guarantee will be given to students that it will be possible to take 15 credits from the set.
 This will depend on module places being available and on the exigencies of the timetable.
 Pre-requisites apply to some modules.

 What happens if I don’t complete the full 15 credits?